MicrosoftDocs/power-automate-docs/articles/trigger-flow-teams-message.md

 ## Known issues and limitations

 * You must create these flows within the default environment to ensure they get listed in Teams.
 * Only the flow author can trigger the flow.
-The flow will only be available to other members of the channel/chat if the author explictly shares it with them.
+The flow will only be available to other members of the channel/chat if the author explicitly shares it with them.

 [!INCLUDE[footer-include](includes/footer-banner.md)]